WeisongZhao/rl_positivity_sim/README.md

 First, I intend to talk about a little background of the `inverse problem` and `deconvolution`.

-To me, the `deconvolution` is actually a `classical machine learning` method but not an `optical method`, that estimate the hidden parameter (real signal) from the measured parameter (camera image).
+For me, the `deconvolution` is actually a `classical machine learning` method, rather than an `optical method`, that estimate the hidden parameter (real signal) from the measured parameter (camera image).

 <h4 align="center"> Ax = y.
 It is an inverse problem if without noise.<br><br>Ax + n = y.
 It is an ill-posed inverse problem if with noise</h4>